BonteaMihai/University/DSA/Trie Dictionary/README.txt

 Instead, its position in the tree defines the key with which it is associated.

 *In this example, the trie is used in the context of a dictionary, where each word appears once.
-Words can be added, removed and searched.
+Words can be added, removed and searched, and the longest common prefix of a given word with any word in the list can be returned.